FAQ: Answers for Your SAIC Thesis or Graduate Project

 The bindery that we use, The HF Group, also works with individual customers.
 There are other affordable options such as lulu.com or FedEx/Kinkos.

 Theses/grad projects submitted Spring 2019 or later have the options to choose Open Access which means anyone in the world with an internet connection can read your thesis in our Digital Thesis Repository.
 You choose the access you want when you submit your thesis.
 See Choose Access PDF for these options.

-Finding an SAIC thesis
+FAQ: Finding an SAIC Thesis or Graduate Project

 Why can’t I check out a thesis?

 Theses are one-of-a-kind works and are not easily replaced.
 We are committed to making sure that our copy of your thesis will be here for future generations to read.